BIDS-flux/BIDS-flux-docs/source/overview/index.rst

 Overview
 ========

-Welcome to the documentation for the [Your Project Name] project.
+Welcome to the documentation for the C-PIP project.
 This documentation provides an in-depth guide to [brief description of your project].

 Please use the navigation on the left to explore various aspects of the project: